When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 “I want to thank ITV for trusting me at the helm of this huge show.
 I wish it was in better circumstances; Caroline is a brilliant host and also a friend.
 We’ve spoken a lot in the last few days since she stepped down.
 She has been very kind to me and strongly pushed me for this role.”

-Earlier Love Island host Caroline Flack introduced in December she could be stepping down from the present, after she was arrested and charged with assault by beating.
+Earlier Love Island host Caroline Flack introduced in December she can be stepping down from the present, after she was arrested and charged with assault by beating.

-Revealing the information on her Instagram story, the 40-year-old mentioned: “Love Island has been my world for the final 5 years, it’s one of the best present on telly.

 “In order to not detract attention from the upcoming series I feel the best thing I can do is to stand down for Series 6.
 I want to wish the incredible team working on the show a fantastic series in Cape Town.”